Five-Card Draw Poker: A Timeless Classic

 Master the Art of Bluffing

-Bluffing is an integral part of five-card draw poker but use it judiciously.
+Bluffing is an integral part of five-card draw poker, but use it judiciously.
 Bluff convincingly, and vary your bluffing frequency to keep your opponents guessing.
 A well-timed bluff can force an opponent with a stronger hand to fold.
 Thus giving you the pot without having to show down your hand.

 Know Your Pot Odds